 The cat is domestic only as far as suits its own ends; it will not be kennelled or harnessed nor suffer any dictation as to its goings out or comings in.
 Saki

 Welcome to Celia Haddon’s cat pages.
 The photos here are mine, unless the caption says otherwise.
-My current cats are Tilly and now Toby who is a thieving cat with crossed eyes!
+My current cat is Mr Spangles the Weirdo.
+My late much mourned cats were Tilly and Toby who was a thieving cat with crossed eyes!
 My previous cats, alas now dead, have been Fat Ada, Little Mog, William and Gorgeous George.
 You can read George’s blog with his opinions about whether humans make good pets.
-I am now answering questions about cats in Your Cat magazine.

 I studied for a master’s degree in clinical animal behaviour at Lincoln University, a world leader in cat research!
-They helped me learn to train cats.
+They helped me learn to train cats and to understand them better.
 I am still writing books about cats.
 And I have given lectures about cat behaviour to Oxford adult education and Ruskin Anglia university.